-Gorgias is partnered with leading eCommerce platforms and tools.
-In fact, we are a certified Shopify Plus partner.
-In addition, we’ve worked with thousands of online store owners in various capacities.
-The bottom line: we know what we’re doing.
+Gorgias is partnered with leading ecommerce platforms and tools — we’re proud to be a certified Shopify Plus partner.
+In addition, we’ve worked with thousands of online store owners to develop revenue-generating customer service, reduce friction in returns and refunds, and improve customer experience.

 And, we’re always here to share what we learn.
 Here’s what we want you to know about refunds and returns for your online store.